Diss town councillors

 I was co-opted onto the Council in 2020 after finding I had time on my hands.
 I needed something to help me get over a bout of depression and I have a passion for improving life for the residents within the town.

 I hope to speak up for the people of Diss and can be found in and around the many cafes in town most days.

-Member of Executive & Infrastructure Committees
+Member of Executive Committee & Vice-Chair of Infrastructure Committee

 I was born and bred in the West Midlands.
 After studying at Sheffield University, I went on to live and worked in Scotland, The Midlands and Manchester before moving to Norfolk in 1990.
 I lived in Norwich and then Dickleburgh before moving into Diss in 2019.